JACK PETCHEY ACHIEVEMENT AWARD

 Previous years winners can be found on the 'Previous Award Winners' Page under Jack Petchey Awards.

-Jack Petchey Achievement Award Winner - Spring 2023 - Harrison Gerrard
+Jack Petchey Achievement Award Winner - Summer 2025 - Pandora Caton

-Harrison has been with the club for nearly 4 years.
-Over the last year he has greatly improved in both his knowledge and execution of the techniques taught.
+Dora has been doing Judo for 5 1/2 years and in the last year has greatly improved both her knowledge and execution of the techniques taught.